firebase/quickstart-js/moderator-gcf/README.md

 Then open [http://localhost:5000](http://localhost:5000)

 You'll see a working Guestbook app.
-Simply add some messages and they should appear in the card below.
+Simply add some messages and they should appear in a card below.

-The Cloud Function hasn't been deployed yet so they are not active.
-Once we've deployed the Cloud Function in the next step offensive messages will be moderated server side.
+`firebase serve` only serves static assets locally at this point and the Cloud Functions haven't been deployed yet so they are not active.
+Once you've deployed the Cloud Function in the next step offensive messages will be moderated server side.

 ## Deploy the app to prod